 • Anyone who arrives into Ecuador without a negative PCR test must undertake, at their own expense, a PCR test upon arrival.
 And they must quarantine until they have a negative result.

-• For travelers continuing to the Galapagos Islands, a negative PCR test taken within 96 hours (4 days) of the departure time of their Galapagos flight is required.
+• For all travelers who are continuing to the Galapagos Islands, a negative PCR test taken within 96 hours (4 days) of the departure time of their Galapagos flight is required.

 • All arriving passengers fill out a Health Status Declaration form and present that to the Ministry of Health staff who meet everyone on arrival.
 The Ministry of Health staff also check all arriving passengers for symptoms.